-Meaning and name origin
+Meaning and Name Origin

-Fiona \fi(o)-na\ as a girl's name is pronounced fee-OWN-ah.
+Fiona \fi(o)-na\ as a girls' name is pronounced fee-OWN-ah.
 It is of Scottish and Gaelic origin, and the meaning of Fiona is "white, fair".
 Latinate form of the Gaelic word "fionn".
 First used by James Macpherson (18th century), author of the Ossianic poems.
 It was later used by English author William Sharp under the pen-name Fiona Macleod for his romantic novels in the early 20th century.
 American musician Fiona Apple.

 For more information, see also the related girl name Fiora.

-Fiona is a very popular first name for females (#1927 out of 4276, Top 45%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Fiona is a very popular first name for females (#1927 out of 4276, Top 45%) but a rare surname for all people.
+(2000 U.S. Census)